xswang/ffm_mpi/README.md

     4.1.
 About model selection:

-        4.1.1. if you want to use LR(Logistic Regression) model only, set the parameter in run_ffm_mpi.sh as: isffm=0 isfm=0 islr=1
+        4.1.1. if you want to use LR(Logistic Regression) model only, set the parameter in config.h: isffm=0 isfm=0 islr=1

-        4.1.2. if you want to use FM(Factorization Machine) model only, set the parameter in run_ffm_mpi.sh as: isffm=0 isfm=1 islr=0
+        4.1.2. if you want to use FM(Factorization Machine) model only, set the parameter in config.h: isffm=0 isfm=1 islr=0

-        4.1.3. if you want to use FFM(Field-aware Factorization Machine) model only, set the parameter in run_ffm_mpi.sh as: isffm=1 isfm=0 islr=0
+        4.1.3. if you want to use FFM(Field-aware Factorization Machine) model only, set the parameter in config.h: isffm=1 isfm=0 islr=0

     4.2.
 Evaluation